 Since your little guys are probably quick on their feet, it’s going to be tough to get them to sit still and pose.

-The best way to get high-quality stock photography is to set at your shutter speed to the fastest level, which may be featured as the sports mode on some DSLR cameras.
+The best way to get high-quality stock photography is to set your shutter speed to the fastest level, which may be featured as the sports mode on some DSLR cameras.

 Keep clicking and see what you can capture.

 If you shoot a lot of pictures, you are more likely to get the perfect image.